Food Street pilot project

 Tough new conflict of interest rules

-I’ll require all lobbyists to declare details of their activities in an online registry, make this information available for the public to view free of charge and levy fines for non-compliance.
+I’m working on requiring all lobbyists to declare details of their activities in an online registry, make this information available for the public to view free of charge and levy fines for non-compliance.

 Make every vote count

 This election will be the last Vancouver civic election where we elect our local representatives using the out-dated at-large voting system.
 If city residents vote in the November provincial referendum to change to a proportional representation system, then future local elections will be conducted using Pro Rep. If Pro Rep is rejected in the fall referendum, then future local elections will be conducted using neighbourhood constituencies, similar to those used at the federal and provincial level.

 A new Mayor’s Petition

 Vancouver residents want more ways to help shape the future of our city between elections.
 That’s why I’m working on bringing in a resident petition, similar to the online petition system I founded in the Parliament of Canada.
 Under Vancouver’s new petition tool, residents will write petitions that other residents can sign online and/or in-person.